|Tuition and Fees|

 After you register, your courses are reserved for you until your payment deadline.
 When we receive your payment, your courses are locked in.
-If you choose not to pay by the payment deadline, your course reservation will be canceled and you will need to re–register.
-The College provides you with four ways to pay for college credit courses: by Web, telephone, on campus and by mail.
+If you choose not to pay by the payment deadline, your course reservation will be canceled, and you will need to re-register.
+The College provides you with three ways to pay for college credit courses: by telephone, on campus and by mail.

-The easiest way to pay for your courses is directly through the Web registration system.
-You can pay using a credit card (VISA, MasterCard, American Express or Discover Card), or on the Web with an electronic check, or by enrolling in one of the available tuition installment plans.
-You can pay at any time after you register, but remember, if you choose to delay your payment it still must be received by the deadline to lock in your schedule.
+The easiest way to pay for college credit courses is directly through the Touch-Tone telephone registration system.
+You have two options: pay by credit card (Visa, MasterCard or Discover Card) or pay by financial aid.
+You can pay through the Touch-Tone system at any time after you register, but remember, if you choose to delay your payment it still must be received by the deadline to lock in your schedule.

 You may pay your tuition and fees at the business office on any Florida Community College campus.
-On campus, you can use cash, check, money order or credit card (Visa, MasterCard, American Express or Discover Card) to pay your fees.
-Drop boxes are available at each campus location for payments by check or money order.
+On campus, you can use cash, check, money order or credit card (Visa, MasterCard or Discover Card) to pay your fees.

 Agency Sponsored Payments